Bigizi/OOP-school-library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give ⭐️ and share with your friends!
+If you like this project please give me a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>